The Georgetown University School of Nursing now offers a DNAP program!

 Can I work as an RN while I’m in the program?

-Working is strongly discouraged due to the academic rigor and time constrains of the Nurse Anesthesia program.
+Working is strongly discouraged due to the academic rigor and time constraints of the Nurse Anesthesia program.

 Do they require a research paper?